Will Marijuana Sales Trump Wine In 2017? Tax Data, Flood Have Bad Signs

 Alternatively, the once every 10-year flooding curse that affects that wine industry in California seems to be far more damaging in 2017, but The Street reported that a few days after the flooding stopped, vineyards in Napa Valley were not yet worried about a drop in their sales this year.

-What is also interesting is that it is well-known that the wine industry in California often lies about how poorly they are doing after a natural disaster.
+What is also interesting is that it is well known that the wine industry in California often lies about how poorly they are doing after a natural disaster.
 For instance, flooding, wildfires, and droughts are not the only enemies of Napa Valley, and in 2014, the wine industry dealt with the brunt of a minor earthquake.

-According to LA Times, after the 6.0 earthquake, over 100 vineyards in the Napa Valley area reported damage to an industry trade association, but the wine industry in California often chooses to keep a low profile about their damage price tags in the media.
+According to LA Times, after the 6.0-magnitude earthquake, over 100 vineyards in the Napa Valley area reported damage to an industry trade association, but the wine industry in California often chooses to keep a low profile about their damage price tags in the media.

 According to wine industry publisher Lewis Perdue, the vineyards are unlikely to ever expose to the press how much the 2017 flooding affected them and stated that “a lot of them don’t want their names out there… because the wine industry is a luxury industry” and they do not want the public to “know about their business.”